elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-positivism-influence-quantitative-research.md

 url: /learn/education-studies/questions/how-does-positivism-influence-quantitative-research
 score: -1.0
 related_article1:
-    id: 163689
+    id: 163693
     title: >-
-        What is the process of inductive reasoning, and how is it applied in qualitative research?
+        What is holism, and why is it important in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-inductive-reasoning-and-how-is-it-applied-in-qualitative-research
+    url: /learn/education-studies/questions/what-is-holism-and-why-is-it-important-in-qualitative-research
 related_article2:
-    id: 163685
+    id: 163686
     title: >-
-        What is the process of coding and thematic analysis in qualitative data analysis?
+        How is statistical analysis used in quantitative data analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-coding-and-thematic-analysis-in-qualitative-data-analysis
+    url: /learn/education-studies/questions/how-is-statistical-analysis-used-in-quantitative-data-analysis
 related_article3:
-    id: 163683
+    id: 163679
     title: >-
-        What are some common qualitative data collection methods?
+        What are the main characteristics of quantitative research methodologies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-qualitative-data-collection-methods
+    url: /learn/education-studies/questions/what-are-the-main-characteristics-of-quantitative-research-methodologies
 related_article4:
-    id: 163686
+    id: 163675
     title: >-
-        How is statistical analysis used in quantitative data analysis?
+        What is the difference between objective and subjective knowledge in epistemology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-statistical-analysis-used-in-quantitative-data-analysis
+    url: /learn/education-studies/questions/what-is-the-difference-between-objective-and-subjective-knowledge-in-epistemology
 related_article5:
-    id: 163686
+    id: 163687
     title: >-
-        How is statistical analysis used in quantitative data analysis?
+        What is the importance of formulating research questions from a research problem?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-statistical-analysis-used-in-quantitative-data-analysis
+    url: /learn/education-studies/questions/what-is-the-importance-of-formulating-research-questions-from-a-research-problem
 ---

 &nbsp;